 SECTION I: Title and Headquarters

 1. The name of the organisation is the European Federation of Journalists (EFJ).
-Its headquarters is based in Brussels (Belgium), presently in the Residence Palace, International Press Center, Block C, Rue de la Loi 155, 1040 Brussels.
+Its headquarters is based in Brussels (Belgium), presently in the Residence Palace, International Press Center, Block C, Rue de la Loi 155, 1040 Brussels, in Brussels Capital Region.

 SECTION II: Character